oneapi-src/oneDPL/rfcs/experimental/README.md

 interest from the community, acceptance of the required specification changes, etc.

 A document here needs to be updated if the corresponding feature undergoes modifications while remaining experimental.
+Other changes, such as updates on the exit conditions or on the implementation and usage experience are also welcome.

-For features that require specification changes, the document might include wording for those changes or a link to any PRs opened against the specification.
+For features that require specification changes prior to production, the document might include wording for those changes or a link to any PRs opened against the specification.

 Proposals in the `rfcs/experimental` directory do not remain there indefinitely.
 They should move either to `rfcs/supported` when they become fully supported